 Open to juniors and seniors who wish to read in a given area or to study a topic in depth.
-Written reports and frequent conferences with the advisor are required.
+Written reports and fre quent conferences with the advisor are required.
+Prerequisite: Junior/senior status, department approval

-MUSIC (MUSI)

-MUSI 159 Fundamentals of Music

-Develops various ear training skills, including: sight singing, melodic and rhythmic dictation, and an introduction to harmonic dictation.
+MUSI 159 Fundamentals of Music 3 cr Develops various ear training skills, including: sight sing- ing, melodic and rhythmic dictation, and an introduction to harmonic dictation.
 These skills will be developed in conjunction with an introduction to music theory: simple and compound meter, scales, intervals and chords.

-MUSI 205 Aural Skills I

-Introduces techniques of ear training and dictation in a sequential format with melodic sight singing using solefege, scale numbers and note names.
+Prerequisite: None MUSI 205 Aural Skills I 3 cr Introduces techniques of ear training and dictation in a sequential format with melodic sight singing using sole- fege, scale numbers and note names.
 The course material will include interval and chord recognition and principals of voice leading.

-MUSI 251 Introduction to Music

-Provides a general historical survey of music and introduces basic music theory.
+Prerequisite: None MUSI 251 Introduction to Music 3 cr Provides a general historical survey of music and intro- duces basic music theory.
 The objective of the course is to help students become conversant in the styles and genres of music in the history of western civilization.
 Popular music styles are discussed in their historical context as well as for their influences on contemporary culture.
 Course attributes: CCA.

-MUSI 252 Piano I

-Classroom piano instruction for students with little or no musical background or experience.
+Prerequisite: None MUSI 252 Piano I3 crClassroom piano instruction for students with little or no musical background or experience.
 Emphasis on basic piano technique and elementary music theory.

-MUSI 253 World Music

-Compares world music and the study of music in the context of culture.
-Introduces students to the field of ethnomusicology and explores the folk and classical music of Asia, the Balkans, the Americas, and the wealth of ethnic culture in the North Adams area.
+Prerequisite: None MUSI 253 World Music 3 cr Compares world music and the study of music in the context of culture.
+Introduces students to the field of eth- nomusicology and explores the folk and classical music of Asia, the Balkans, the Americas, and the wealth of ethnic culture in the North Adams area.
 Course attributes: CCA, CRCU, SOCJ.

-MUSI 256 Guitar I

-Provides students with a proficiency of basic guitar techniques through study and performance of appropriate repertoire.
+Prerequisite: None MUSI 256 Guitar I 3 cr Provides students with a proficiency of basic guitar tech- niques through study and performance of appropriate rep- ertoire.
 Assumes no musical background or experience.

+ertoire.
+Assumes no musical background or experience.
 Guitars provided on loan.
+Prerequisite: None